-Gavilan College has adopted as part of its Principals of Community, as reflected in Board Policy 2715, equity which will guide the institution's actions and the colleges shared set of values that inform and guide our community's daily practice.
-An equity-oriented campus culture is characterized by values that reflect a commitment to address historical can contemporary inequities.
-Adherence to the principals of community are the professional responsibility of all staff.
-Gavilan's Principals of Community are as follows.
+Gavilan College has adopted Equity as part of its Principles of Community, as reflected in Board Policy 2715.
+These Principles guide the institution's actions, college's shared set of values and our community's daily practice.
+An equity-oriented campus culture is characterized by values that reflect a commitment to address historical and contemporary inequities.
+Adherence to the Principles of Community are the professional responsibility of all staff.
+Gavilan's Principles of Community are as follows.